All Knowledge Games on PlayMemorize

-TLDR: PlayMemorize ships ten games that build general knowledge · Geography, Polyglot, Converter, Crazy Comparisons, Facts, Define, Order by When, Order by Size, When Did, and Who Did.
+TLDR: PlayMemorize ships seventeen games that build general knowledge · spanning geography, languages, units, comparisons, factual recall, vocabulary, and chronological / size ordering.
 Together they cover the four pillars of general knowledge · place, language, magnitude, and history · in short, replayable rounds you can drill on the train.

 What you will get out of this article.
 A short tour of every knowledge game, what specific corner of world-knowledge it covers, an inline round of each, and a short routine to keep all four pillars warm.